-Gambling is a very popular form of entertainment for people of all different religions who enjoy trying their luck and having fun with their friends.
+Gambling and online casinos are a very popular form of entertainment for people of all different religions who enjoy trying their luck and having fun with their friends.
 It is a great way to relax, socialize, and play your favorite games, but could it also be considered a sin?
 The relationship between gambling and religion is not a simple one to detangle, and the main religions worldwide have contrasting opinions on this subject.

 Although the Bible doesn’t specifically disapprove of gambling, games of chance are generally frowned upon in Christianity.
 The reason for that lies in one of the main Christian teachings, which is ‘to guard against every kind of greed’.
 That is why gambling was forbidden among Christians until the Reformation.
 After the Reformation, the Orthodox Church and Protestantism continued to oppose all kinds of gambling, believing that it often leads to addiction and pushes people away from each other.
 On the other hand, the Roman Catholic Church adopted a more lenient approach to it, and many forms of gambling games are nowadays used among Catholics to raise money for charity, the most popular ones being bingo and lottery.

 Islam, the second-largest religion in the world very harshly condemns any kind of gambling.
 Islam recognizes two basic types of wrong deeds: ‘halal,’ meaning lawful, and ‘haram,’ meaning sinful.
 Gambling belongs to the category of the deeds that are deemed haram and thus it is prohibited under Islamic law.
 In areas where it is not completely prohibited, it is harshly regulated.
 Since it is viewed as taking money from someone without earning it, it is almost equal to stealing.
 Moreover, it is believed that gambling inevitably leads to addictions and as such is destructive for the safety of the society.